NigelWGMajor/jam-box/nix-notes.md

 Now, the user.actions.ts is populated with an enum, a class for each and export a type.
 We also set up the default constructor...
 (look at the file)

-Make a reducer in the store folder!
+Make a reducer in the store folder for users to handle user actions that are synchronous!
 `ng generate reducer store/reducers/user`

 /* ng g directives: (from ng g --help)